-- To test the installation and PATH setting open a command prompt and enter "java -version".
+- To test the installation open a command prompt and enter "java -version".

 This should display the version of the JVM that you have just installed.

-For further details on installing and setting up the Java2 SDK consult the installation instructions found at Sun's web site here.
+For further details on installing and setting up the Java2 SDK consult the installation instructions on the Java website.

 Installing Java2 SDK Documentation

 - Extract the zip file for the JDK documentation to a suitable folder.
-It is recommended that this be the docs folder under the JDK installation folder.
+It is recommended that this is the 'docs' folder under the JDK installation folder.